jaalto/project--emacs-tiny-tools/doc/txt/README.txt

         #t2html-comment http://www.xemacs.org/Documentation/packageGuide.html

-        .$Id: README.txt,v 2.36 2006/01/23 12:15:07 jaalto Exp $
+        License: You can redistribute and/or modify this under the terms of Gnu General Public license v2, or (at your option) any later version.

-        [The Sourceforge Public Summary] Emacs Tiny Tools is a collection of libraries and packages, which are designed to be OS and X/Emacs platform independent.
-E.g. configure load-path automatically, URL handler, easy-delete, mail complete and many more.
+        Emacs Tiny Tools is a collection of libraries and packages, which are designed to be OS and X/Emacs platform independent.
+        E.g. configure load-path automatically, URL handler,
+        easy-delete, mail complete and many more.
 This file is README.txt included in Emacs Tiny Tools kit.
 It contains instructions how to install a cross platform Emacs/XEmacs/ Unix/Win32 compatible utilities for wide variety of tasks: